matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/withdrawal-delay.md

 - Delayed execution affects not only the standard zkSync ETH and ERC20 bridges but also any custom bridge built by a different team.
 - Implementing the logic in an external governor-controlled contract makes it easy to remove this limitation later.

-## Why can't I find my withdraw on Etherscan?
+## Why can't I find my withdrawal on Etherscan?

 There are several reasons why your withdrawal may be successful but you cannot see your tokens, or the transaction, on the block explorer.
 For example: